 Angelique Miles @angeliquemiles

-Angelique Miles is the record industry veteran - turned - fitness influencer who was responsible for signing to publishing deals some of the biggest names in the music industry.
-Today, the 50+ fitness guru is turning heads with her radiant skin (like, really - she glows) and incredible physique, while inspiring droves of Gen Xers to practice self love with nutrition and good, old-fashioned sweat equity.
+Angelique Miles is the record industry veteran - turned - over-50 fitness model who was responsible for signing to publishing deals some of the biggest names in the music industry.
+Today, the fitness over 50 guru is turning heads with her radiant skin (like, really - she glows) and incredible physique, while inspiring droves of Gen Xers to practice self-love with nutrition and good, old-fashioned sweat equity.

-Her Instagram feed - where she has 35.7K followers - is liable to show pics of her pre-, during and post-workout.
+Her Instagram feed - where she has more than 40k followers - is liable to show pics of her pre-, during and post-workout.
 I spotted a sponsored post of her and Full(er) House’s Candace Cameron Bure in her Facebook feed, and another picture of Miles and singer Carrie Underwood post-workout in her Instagram feed.

 Miles’ Instagram tagline is “Sweat, beauty, lifestyle”.